Operational Logs and Concurrency Analysis

 Why choose Atatus for PostgreSQL database monitoring?

-Query plans, index scans, and sequential scans are analyzed to detect inefficient execution paths.
+Analyze query plans, index usage, and sequential scans to spot inefficient execution paths.

-Row-level, table-level, and advisory locks are monitored to identify blocking transactions.
+Monitor row, table, and advisory locks to identify blocking transactions quickly.

-WAL generation rate and replica replay lag are monitored to assess data synchronization health.
+Monitor WAL generation rates and replica replay lag for synchronization stability.

-Idle sessions, long-running transactions, and connection limits are monitored.
+Track idle sessions, long-running queries, and connection limits to prevent overload.

 Unified Observability for Every Engineering Team